 From 2011-2013, The Project Room asked the question, Why Do We Make Things?

-In 2013, The Project Room asks, How Are We Remembered?
+From 2014-2015, The Project Room asked, How Are We Remembered?

-Tessa Hulls, Assistant Editor
+Tessa Hulls, Editor

 Tessa Hulls is an artist/writer/adventurer who is fascinated by the concept of home.
 Tessa grew up in a tiny town (really: 350 people tiny) on the coast of Northern California and spent her formative years reading her way through the public library and climbing interesting trees as she roamed through the hills by herself.

 In 2011, Tessa became hopelessly addicted to long distance bike travel while cycling alone from Southern California to Maine, and since then, she has lived a semi-nomadic lifestyle that allows her to conduct creative field research in remote places.
 Tessa’s restlessness has joyously dragged her across all seven continents, and while she calls Seattle home, home means base camp: it is the staging ground that she returns to between expeditions.
 When not in Seattle, Tessa can often be found (or deliberately not found) in Alaska.